microsoft/LightGBM/docs/Installation-Guide.rst

 Windows
 ^^^^^^^

-On Windows a version of LightGBM without OpenMP support can be built using
+On Windows, a version of LightGBM without OpenMP support can be built using

 - **Visual Studio**;